Chirality Amplification and Chiral Segregation in Liquid Crystals

 \subsubsection{Maier-Saupe Theory}

-As a starting point we take the Maier-Saupe theory of van der Meer and collaborators~\cite{vandermeer1976}, and extend it to mixtures of $\pm$ enantiomers: compounds with axial chiralities P and M that prefer opposite cholesteric wave numbers.
-The fraction of $\pm$ components we denote $f_+=1-f_{-}$, a quantity that we shall treat as an equilibrium variable.
-We note in this context that, for example, in non-chiral biphenyl mesogens these enantiomers may inter convert dynamically~\cite{Eelkema2006} with estimated barriers between 3 and 5 times the thermal energy (at room temperature)~\cite{Zannoni2022}.
-Interactions between the $+$ components favor a dimensionless helical wave number $+q$ and those between the $-$ components a helical wave number of $-q$.
-In this model, interactions between $+$ and $-$ components do not produce a helical pitch.
-For simplicity we presume all nematic interactions to be the same between the various components and described by a single coupling constant $J>0$.
-In contrast to the earlier work of Terenteva and Shiyanovskii~\cite{Shiyanovskii1992}, our model explicitly deals with the chiral interaction between the mesogens and predicts a cholesteric pitch.
+Our starting point is the Maier-Saupe theory of van der Meer and collaborators~\cite{vandermeer1976} that we extend to mixtures of $\pm$ enantiomers: compounds with axial chiralities P and M, and opposite cholesteric pitches.
+The fraction of $\pm$ components $f_+=1-f_{-}$ we treat as an equilibrium variable.
+For example, in non-chiral biphenyl mesogens {such as, say, 5CB} these stereo isomers may inter convert dynamically~\cite{Eelkema2006} with estimated barriers a few times the thermal energy~\cite{Zannoni2022}.
+Interactions between equal pairs of $\pm$ components favor a dimensionless helical wave number $\pm q$.
+In this model, interactions between $+$ and $-$ components do not produce a helical pitch{, and hetero-chiral interactions are less strong than homo-chiral ones}.
+For simplicity all nematic interactions between the various components are equal, and described by a single coupling constant $J>0$.
+In contrast to the earlier work~\cite{Shiyanovskii1992}, our model explicitly deals with chiral interactions between the mesogens and predicts a cholesteric pitch.
 Our Monte Carlo simulations, discussed in more detail in the next section, are based on the same type of interaction potential~\cite{vandermeer1976}.